 Heat a heavy, oven-safe skillet or grill pan over high heat on the stovetop.
-Sear the patties for about 2 to 3 minutes on each side, just enough to brown.
+Sear the patties for about 2 to 3 minutes on each side, just enough to brown them.

 Transfer the pan to the oven and bake for about 10 to 15 minutes longer, or until the burgers reach a food-safe internal temperature of at least 160 F.

-Serve the burgers on split toasted buns with optional cheese, tomatoes, lettuce, and pickle slices, and the condiments of your choice.
+Serve the burgers on split toasted buns with your favorite toppings, such as cheese, tomatoes, lettuce, and pickle slices, and the condiments of your choice.

 Lower-Fat Oven-Baked Hamburgers

-You can skip the step of searing the burgers on the stovetop and having them bake in their own fat in the oven by following these steps:
+You can skip the step of searing the burgers on the stovetop and having them bake in their own fat.
+Just follow these steps:

 Heat the oven to 400 F and line a rimmed baking sheet with aluminum foil.